Orang Kaya Indera Shahbandar: Succession

 The titles of the Orang Besar Berempat were hereditary.
 When a chief died, his successor was required to make a ceremonial offering to the monarch before his appointment was approved.
 This usually took the shape of gold-hilted kris, but other forms of offering were permissible.
 If the eldest son of a deceased chief were unfit for the succession, it was proper to appoint a younger son, a brother, or a nephew to the chieftaincy.

 Shahbandar family

 The present members of the Shahbandar family claim matrilineal descent from To' Tuan, a Bugis chief who settled in Pahang about 1722, married a Pahang lady, and was said to have improved the art of silk weaving in his adopted country.
 The patrilineal ancestor of the family is To' Tondek, the first Orang Kaya Indera Shahbandar.
+Furthermore, the lineage also can be traced back to the royal family of Gowa, through To' Tuan (whose real name was “Karaeng Aji”) who was the grandson of I Mappadulung Daeng Mattimung Karaeng Sanrobone known as Abdul Jalil, its 19th ruler.

 After the death of Ali, the seventh Orang Kaya Indera Shahbandar, the title went to a non-family member Che Osman, son of Imam Perang Indera Mahkota Gendut.
 On Che Osman's death, the chieftaincy reverted to the old family in the person of Dato' Hussein.
 The incumbent titleholder is Najib Razak, who is the former Prime Minister of Malaysia.

 The surviving genealogical record of the Shahbandar family is: